You can manage the editorial permissions for your templates, restricting users from making changes to the template.

 Templates Created Using the Drag and Drop Content Editor

-For example, a template can be set such that users of that template can only make changes to the editorial content and the images — but they will not be allowed the make changes to the layout or the styles used in the email.
+For example, a template can be customized so that users can only change the editorial content and images, but not the layout or styles used in the email.

 By default, users of the template can only view the Drag and Drop Content Editor.
-However, once you’ve set permission, then users of the template can make the changes in the email content that you allow.
-You can access the permissions section, by clicking on the Permissions tab in the Drag and Drop template editor.
+However, once you’ve set permissions, users of the template can make the changes in the email content that you allow.
+You can access the permissions section by clicking on the Permissions tab in the Drag and Drop template editor.

-📋 Note: Access rights in the Drag and Drop Content Editor are defined by the template at the time that the content is created.
-If the template’s user permissions are later changed, then they will NOT be reflected in any of the previous email content that was created using that template.
+Note: Access rights in the Drag and Drop Content Editor are defined at the time at which the content is created.
+If the template’s user permissions are later changed, they will not be reflected in any of the previous email content that was created using that template.
 The permissions will only be reflected in new email content created after the change.